A society’s humanity and unity rest on the extent to which its people demand good food and can expect to receive it.

 Early and strong collaboration to refine and assess the system described here is the immediate challenge we face.
 We must expand our understanding of how tradition and technology combine within local food systems to best serve humanity and earth.
 We must change thinking on current capital and startup investments with respect to applications and markets.
 We must impress upon a growing number of entities and individuals that local food is much more than what we experience today.
 It is a vast new field of opportunity for a better world that opens by coming together on a direct and workable path.

-The content of the website is meant to invite critique and refinement of the described food system and to stimulate more thinking about what a good food system looks like, how it operates, and how to develop it.
+The content of this website is meant to invite critique and refinement of the described food system and to stimulate more thinking about what a good food system looks like, how it operates, and how to develop it.
 The website's informative value will depend upon you and others who provide feedback to continually enhance it or public commentary related to it, but its real value depends totally on resulting action to build local food.
 Should some government/industry/university consortium be formed to assess the concept and make recommendations?
 Should a version of the system be demonstrated at a university or other institution?
 Will any world organization take a stance on the merits of the concept or sponsor a contest for competing concepts?
 Will any of the authors of many books that popularize the need to transform present food systems turn our attention from endless analysis to the braver field of synthesis in thinking about the future of food?
 Will the public sector stimulate the kinds of collaboration and development required to work toward commercialization of this kind of food system?

 Our existing food system incurs huge harm and public costs to the health of humans and nature by capturing the best plant and animal foods within its production and distribution.
 The proposed local food system would greatly reduce the harm and costs, and at the same time replace centralized corporate profits with local independent profits.
 But the existing system remains the premise of debate about healthy eating, planet warming, food assistance, international trade, and national food policy.
 It remains the premise of partial correctives like food hubs, urban farming, and farm-to-table.
 It’s the premise of investments in regenerative farming, synthetic foods, and largescale, single-crop indoor farming.
 Separating fresh food from the existing system and putting it in local hands in a straightforward manner with the tools we already have would break the premise, achieve broad benefits for society, and better accommodate the future.
 That’s the significance of BLF.